saa6gyiri/customer-churn-analytics/README.md

 exploratory analysis, SQL analysis, and data visualization.

+## Business Problem
+A telecommunications company wants to better understand why customers are leaving.
+By analyzing customer demographics, account information, service subscriptions, and billing data, the company can identify customer segments with higher churn rates and use those insights to inform customer retention strategies.

 ## Business Objective

 The goal of this analysis is to understand which customer characteristics and